Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Local deformations

 \section{Local deformations}

-As usual, let $\bar M$ be a closed, orientable, hyperbolic $3$-cone-manifold with cone angles smaller than $2\pi$.
-Our goal in this section is to find local coordinates near $[\rho]$ on the space $X(\pi_1(M),SL(2,\C))$; this will be achieved by lifting the functions defined in the previous section.
-But first we need to know that $X(\pi_1(M),SL(2,\C))$ is smooth near $[\rho]$.
-This is indeed the case according to the following theorem, which can be found in M. Kapovich's book \cite{Kap}; see also \cite{CullerShalen}, \cite{ThurstonGeom}, and \cite{Weiss2} section 6.7.1.
+As usual, let $\bar M$ be a closed, orientable, hyperbolic cone-$3$-manifold with cone angles smaller than $2\pi$.
+Our goal in this section is to find local coordinates near $[\rho]$ on the character variety $X(\pi_1(M),SL(2,\C))$; this will be achieved by using the infinitesimal rigidity result of Section~\ref{subsec:infrig} to lift the functions $F^c$ defined above.
+Since these functions have natural geometric interpretations it will then easy to deduce the local parametrization of the space of cone-manifolds (Theorem \ref{thmStoker1}).
+The application to the Stoker problem is straightforward but necessitates some background, in particular the fact that the space of convex polyhedra with fixed combinatorial type is a manifold whose dimension is equal to the number of edges (Proposition \ref{prop:manpol}).

+First we need to know that $X(\pi_1(M),SL(2,\C))$ is smooth near $[\rho]$.
+This is indeed the case according to the following theorem, which can be found in M. Kapovich's book \cite{Kap}; see also \cite{CullerShalen,ThurstonGeom}, and \cite[Section 6.7.1]{Weiss2}.